larsenjohn/herebyaccident/_posts/2016-04-05-global-git-ignore.md

 # Global .gitignore

 Some smartypants said I have been serving up .DS_Store files all over the interweb tubes.
 Well, I guess it was McAffee, so there is no accounting for how crazy this advice is.
 It's sort of like Gary Busy giving you pointers.
-However, these files are the fucking herpes of OSX.
+However, these files are the herpes of OSX.

-I'm *all for* ignoring things, so this is right up my alley.

 ***
 <hr class="rule">